When can an Late Enrollee

-Late Enrollee – Qualifying – Trigger Event
+Have a Qualifying – Trigger Event QLE

-If you declined enrollment for yourself or your dependent(s) (including a spouse/domestic partner), you may be able to enroll yourself or your dependent(s) in this health benefit plan or change health benefit plans as a result of certain
+If you or your dependent(s) (including a spouse/domestic partner), didn’t enroll in an Employer Group plan when you were first employed, you may be able to enroll yourself or your dependent(s) in this health benefit plan or change health benefit plans as a result of certain

 (1) you or your dependent loses minimum essential coverage;

 A. Voluntary loss doesn’t count into the Individual Market and probably not for group.
 Health Care.Gov * As President Trump said Insurance is very complicated.